Frequency Capping Old Notifications in PushEngage – Combat Unsubscribes

 One of the commonly heard issues from consumers around Push Notifications is that sometimes they get too many of them, irrelevant notifications and at the wrong time.
 We recommend our customers to use segments, to target your customers, use triggers/context of action on your website, to send at the proper time, and also to limit the number of notifications

-You can use the expiration time for a notification to limit the number of notification sent to an user.
-By default this is set to a month, but you can specify it to shorter durations for ensuring your subscribers do not get more than 2 or 3 notifications from you.
+You can use the expiration time for notification to limit the number of notification sent to a user.
+By default, this is set to a month, but you can specify it to shorter durations for ensuring your subscribers do not get more than 2 or 3 notifications from you.

 Here is how you can set this up

 - Say you are sending a notification each day at 10 AM, and you want your subscriber to not get more than 2 notifications.
 Remember in Web Push as soon as the customer comes online and opens a browser, all his pending notifications are displayed.

 - So when you send on Monday at 10 AM you can set your expiry date to Wednesday 9:59 AM, This way at any time not more than 2 of your notifications are shown to the user.